Dutch–Mataram conflicts: First Javanese War of Succession (1704–1708)

 When the Trunajaya rebellion occurred, the capital of Mataram, Plered, was destroyed.
-The capital was then movd to Kartasura.
+The capital was then moved to Kartasura.
 Amangkurat II, son of Amangkurat I and grandson of Sultan Agung, persuaded his older half-brother, Prince Puger, (Note: (Pakubuwana I)) to come with him in Kartasura, then Prince Puger refused and the conflict began.
 Prince Puger lost and surrendered to Jacob Couper, a VOC officer who helped Amangkurat II.
 Prince Puger then recognized Amangkurat II's sovereignty as Sultan and ruler of Mataram.

 In 1703, Amangkurat II died and was succeeded temporarily by his son Amangkurat III.
 His uncle, Prince Puger, (Note: (Pakubuwana I)) fled from Kartasura to Semarang to seek support from the VOC.
 After receiving support and recognizing Prince Puger as Sultan, Puger went to war against his nephew.
 He launched a military campaign that overwhelmed Amangkurat III and left many ruins behind.

 After several battles, Amangkurat III was forced to surrender and negotiate with the VOC.
 He handed over the Sultanate to Prince Puger and the VOC exiled him to Ceylon.
-The Dutch made a contract with Mataram and also had to admit that Cirebon was a Dutch proctetorate.
+The Dutch made a contract with Mataram and also had to admit that Cirebon was a Dutch protectorate.